Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-Our study extends the traditional RMAB by incorporating risk-awareness, providing a robust framework for risk-aware decision-making.
+Our study extends the traditional RB by incorporating risk-awareness, providing a robust framework for risk-aware decision-making.
 We establish indexability conditions for risk-aware objectives and propose a Thompson sampling approach that achieves bounded regret, scaling sublinearly with episodes and quadratically with arms.
-Rigorous experiments on numerous setups \ affirm the potential of our methodology in practical applications to effectively control risk exposure.
+Rigorous experiments on numerous setups \ confirm the potential of our methodology in practical applications to effectively control risk exposure.
+Future work could explore alternative episode structures in \NimaEdits{the learning problem of infinite-horizon stationary restless bandits} specifically designed for discounted objectives or investigate whether modified regret bounds can be established for this setting.
+Additionally, incorporating function approximation could enable the algorithm to handle larger state spaces, making it applicable to more complex resource allocation problems.